ANooice-ckpt/ANooice-ckpt.github.io/_pages/about.md

 - **Human–Environment Coupling**.
 Understanding how environmental conditions are perceived, mediated, and dynamically negotiated between occupants and built systems.

 - **Exposure and Health**.
-Moving beyond aggregate environmental metrics to quantify time-structured exposure received at the individual level, and examining how exposure heterogeneity translates into exposure–response heterogeneity.
+Quantifying time-structured exposure received at the individual level, and examining exposure and response heterogeneity.

 - **Computational Design**.
-Developing quantitative and algorithmic frameworks that integrate environmental performance, human behavior, and uncertainty into design and evaluation processes.
+Developing quantitative and algorithmic frameworks that integrate environmental performance and human behavior into environment design processes.

 ---